Klosmi/salesforce/Visualfroce.md

 It is a component-based user interface (UI) framework that enables the creation of dynamic, reusable interfaces.
 With Visualforce, we can develop entire pages at once.

 Visualforce uses a similar convention to Lightning components with `<apex:tagName>`.

+Visualforce pages use server-side Apex controllers, and most complex pages use quite a bit.

 ---